How much food, entertainment and fun can you handle? Find out at K-State's Open House, and explore campus during this carnival-like event.

 For years, K-Staters have stopped by Shellenberger Hall to pick up their homemade baked goods.
-Now it's your turn!
-9 a.m. to 3 p.m., 204 Shellenberger Hall.
+Follow the delicious smells to 204 Shellenberger Hall.

-Make your way to the south lawn of Justin Hall to grab a bowl of Orange Leaf frozen yogurt.
+Make your way to Justin Hall patio to grab a bowl of frozen yogurt.

 - Grillin' it